| Many

 is an eclectic selection by a diverse

-group of gamers who have only one
+group of gamers who have two

-thing in common—they
+things in common—they

-attend WBC.
+like boardgames and attend WBC.
 They determine what

 we play with their wallets and